Creating Human-Machine Integrated Analysis Model#

 file in order to get the correct set of files for starting this lesson.

-First, let us start a new human model from a template which we will call ‘FitnessMachine_With_Human’ using the main file template menu from the AnyBody GUI.
+First, let us start a new human model from the template ‘HumanStanding’ which we will call “FitnessMachine_With_Human” and place in the same folder as our Fitness Machine model.
+Do this by clicking on ‘New from Template’ under ‘File’ in the top menu.

 To keep things simple, start by switching off the muscles by setting the

-BM statement for the muscle definitions of arms, legs and trunk in our
+BM statements for the muscle definitions of arms, legs and trunk to

 _MUSCLES_NONE_